jonhteper/minos/minos_system.md

 * **Authorization policies/rules**: each `resource` defines how `agents` may manipulate it;
 * **Resource type** (optional): indicates what type of entity it is, proposed as an additional way to identify resources, as well as to facilitate the loading of authorization rules for entities of the same type.

-### Agent
+### Actor

 Entity that is able to manipulate the `resources`.
-In a typical system it is usually a user that manipulates resources, however this definition allows any entity to be an `agent`, including another `resource`.
+In a typical system it is usually an user that manipulates resources, however this definition allows any entity to be an `actor`, including another `resource`.

-Each `agent` must have the following attributes:
+Each `actor` must have the following attributes:

 * **Unique identifier**;
 * **List of groups** to which it belongs.